10 Proven Principles of Church Engagement

 One of the most powerful ways to make this a meaningful part of your service is to share testimonies from people who have done the things you’re asking people to do.
 Have people share what it was like to give for the first time, or why they decided to get financially involved in your church.
 Or they could talk about how serving in ministry has affected them personally.
 Or the relationships they’ve formed in their small group.

 Every person’s story is unique, and letting people share their stories is a great way for you to leverage those who are already engaged in order to get others involved.
+Curious about what your church should do before asking someone to participate in your church’s mission?
+Click here to learn about the Nurture framework and discover how other churches are driving a sense of belonging and participation within their communities.

 8. You need to reward engagement